The Most Popular Attractions in Dublin

 Guinness Storehouse is among the most popular and most-visited attractions of Dublin, as you might know.
 The brewery welcomes about 1.5 million visitors into the history of Guinness each year.
 The seven floors tell you about the brewing process, the perfect draft, the taste and the story of the famous beer.
 Enjoy the unique experience in the former hop house of the brewery.
 You will love the Gravity bar that provides you with the most beautiful view over the skyline of Dublin.
+Read our post, all about what to expect from the Guinness Storehouse tour.

 St Patrick’s Cathedral